Samskara (Indian philosophy)

 According to various schools of Indian philosophy, every action, intent or preparation by an individual leaves a samskara (impression, impact, imprint) in the deeper structure of the person's mind.
 These impressions then await volitional fruition in that individual's future, in the form of hidden expectations, circumstances or a subconscious sense of self-worth.
 These Samskaras manifest as tendencies, karmic impulses, subliminal impressions, habitual potencies or innate dispositions.
 In ancient Indian texts, the theory of Samskara explains how and why human beings remember things, and the effect that memories have on people's suffering, happiness and contentment.

 Etymology and meaning

 The Sanskrit word saṃskāra (संस्कार) has various context-driven meanings that broadly refer to "the putting together, accomplishing well, making perfect, a form of solemn recognition and getting ready" and "mental impression, recollection".

+The first use of the term, which relies primarily on its first definition, refers to Hindu rites of passage.
-The first context is at the etymological foundation of Sanskara term for rites of passage, while it is the second context, as a form of disposition, impression or behavioral inclination, that is at the etymological root of Sanskara word as a psychological concept in Indian philosophies.

-The concept of Samskara is also discussed as Vasana (Sanskrit: वासना vāsanā), particularly in the Vaiśeṣika school of Hinduism.
+The second definition presents saṃskāra as a form of disposition, impression, or behavioral inclination.
+In this sense, it is used as a psychological concept in some Indian philosophies, such as Yoga.
+The concept of saṃskāra is also discussed as Vasana (Sanskrit: वासना vāsanā), particularly in the Vaiśeṣika school of Hinduism.
 Vasana also means "impression, inclination of anything remaining unconsciously in the mind".